 R- Although most outdoor industry business leaders look first to others in the industry for assessing what is trending on the being cutting edge with new products, designs, processes and customer engagement, sometimes it's really worth looking at how "legacy" manufacturers in the U.S. have adapted and are strategic planning to be relevant in this digital age.
 For example, take General Electric.
 I know you have studied some on their evolution and read an enlighting article by Beth Comstock, CMO of GE, explaining how digital technology is creating an ever-growing number of touchpoints that connect companies with consumers.

-A- Yes, (her comments on GE then transition to:) Consumers now have a multitude of digital touch-points to interact with your company.
+A- Yes, consumers now have a multitude of digital touch-points to interact with your company.
 What used to be a single-channel experience for a customer to shop your company online and make a purchase is now one that spans numerous on line and off line channels.
 This is called omni channel marketing.
 It refers to a strategy where brands create personalized, contextually relevant experiences for each customer, across online and offline channels, as well as across devices.
 Not only is it imperative to create a seamless experience for the consumer across these diverse, multiple channels, you must understand where and what motivated the consumer to convert to a customer.
 In order to do this, you must be able to track attribution.
 Marketing attribution management helps provide the answer.

 Omnichannel Attribution Models